-Intermediate grammar exercise: used to, be used to, get used to – Speakspeak.
+Exercise - Future Mix.
+Exercise 2.
+ENGLISH VERB TENSES: Future tenses 2.
+Cambridge English First (FCE) - free word formation test.
 Advanced Grammar.
 Used to, be used to, get used to.
 Used to Used to shows that: a particular thing always happened or was true in the past.

 But it no longer happens or is no longer true now: Examples: David used to live in Madrid.
 She used to exercise every morning, but since she had that terrible accident she doesn't exercise anymore.
 Why don't you come and see me like you used to?
 Forms of used to Here are the interrogative, affirmative and negative forms of used to Did you use to exercise regularly?
 Be used to, get used to, used to – Speakspeak. ‘used to + infinitive’ and ‘be/get used to’ ‘used to + infinitive’ and ‘be/get used to’ People often get confused about the use of used to + infinitive and be/get used to + ‘ing’ form because they look similar.

-They are, however, completely different. ‘used to + infinitive’ We use ‘used to’ to talk about things that happened in the past – actions or states – that no longer happen now.
+They are, however, completely different.
+Intermediate grammar exercise: used to, be used to, get used to – Speakspeak.
 Replacing a Relative Clause by a Participle Construction.
 Participle Clauses - Exercises - Lingolia English.
 Participle Clauses 1.
 Reduced Relative Clauses (Download this page in PDF here.)

+Reported Speech Exercise 1.
 If Clauses Exercises.
+Conditionals.
+English conditional sentences - first, second, third conditional, zero conditional.
 If clauses - Conditional exercises.
+Conditionals second year.
+Conditional sentences - Grammar Exercises.
 Mixed Conditionals.
-Those of you who have been following the Conditional Tutorial should now be familiar with present, past and future conditional verb forms.
-Sometimes Unreal Conditional sentences are mixed.
+Those of you who have been following this conditional tutorial should now be familiar with present, past and future conditional verb forms.
+Sometimes unreal conditional sentences are mixed.
 This means that the time in the if-clause is not the same as the time in the result.
 Study the examples below to learn how to mix conditional verb forms like a native speaker.
-Verbs in green are in the Present Unreal Conditional.
-Verbs in red are in the Past Unreal Conditional.
-Verbs in purple are in the Future Unreal Conditional.
+Verbs in green are in the present unreal conditional.
+Verbs in red are in the past unreal conditional.
+Verbs in purple are in the future unreal conditional.
 Mixed Conditional Patterns.
-Conditional sentences - Grammar Exercises.
-Past simple / Present perfect (simple / continuous)-English.
-Learn English > English lessons and exercises > English test #66482: Past simple / Present perfect (simple / continuous) Past simple and Present perfect The past simple is used to talk about completed actions at a particular point in the past, often with dates or times and words like yesterday, last and ago: Kurt went to Canada in 1991.
+Infinitive or Gerund Exercise.